jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 ## Expected Precision
 Achieving four significant digits should be feasible with 10^7–10^8 nodes if simulations run long enough to average out fluctuations.
 The key is consistent calibration using the same photon and hydrogen benchmarks across experiments.

+### 2025 Validation Run
+All seventeen trials were rerun after implementing the single-use velocity policy.
+Each produced identical results to earlier runs, confirming that motion beyond initialization arises solely from ETM return logic.